-The Western Shore Volunteer Fire Department currently has six fire fighting apparatus.
-This apparatus consists of three Pumpers, one Tanker and two fully equipped Rescue and Utility units.
+The Western Shore Volunteer Fire Department currently has four fire fighting apparatus.
+This apparatus consists of two pumper/tankers and two fully equipped Rescue and Utility units.
 The apparatus is capable of responding to all emergency calls within Western Shore and assisting our neighboring communities on mutual aid calls.

 Pumper/Tanker 751 is a 2007 International with a 1250 IGPM pump.
 It has a 2500 gallon water tank and has a supply of foam on board.
 It carries 1400 ft of 5 inch hi volume hose and 1000 ft of 3 inch hose.
 The unit seats two firefighters.